 - Hexavalent chromium

-As we mentioned in the previous section, importers or manufacturers of packaging materials must provide a certificate of compliance to purchasers of packaging to demonstrate the compliance of their products.
+As we mentioned in the previous section, manufacturers of packaging materials must provide a certificate of compliance to purchasers of packaging to demonstrate the compliance of their products.
 Information on the certificate of compliance should include the reference to relevant test reports.

 If you want to learn more about the regulations we introduced in this article, you can visit the official websites linked below.